Vemuru railway station

-Vemuru railway station (station code:VMU) is an Indian Railways station, located in Vemuru of Guntur district in Andhra Pradesh.
+Vemuru railway station (station code:VMU) is an Indian Railways station, located in Vemuru of Bapatla district in Andhra Pradesh.
 It is situated on Tenali–Repalle branch line and is administered by Guntur railway division of South Coast Railway zone.
 It is classified as an E-category station in the division.

 History

 The station got access due to the opening of Guntur–Repalle broad-gauge section via Tenali in the year 1916, when it was under Madras and Southern Mahratta Railway.

 Structure and amenities

 The station has roof top solar panels installed by the Indian railways, along with various railway stations and service buildings in the country, as a part of sourcing 500 MW solar energy.